St. John Paul II Institute of Culture

 St. John Paul II Institute of Culture - a scientific and didactic institute of the Faculty of Philosophy of Pontifical University of St. Tomas Aquinas in Rome (also known as Angelicum).
 Its goal is to stimulate the intellectual life and to analyse challenges facing the modern world and the Church in light of the life and thought of Pope John Paul II.

 It was established in 2020, on the 100th anniversary of birth of Karol Wojtyla, by two Polish NGO's – the Saint Nicholas Foundation (polish: Fundacja Świętego Mikołaja) and the Futura-Iuventa Foundation.
 It is founded by private donors.

 The director of the Institute is Fr.
 Cezary Binkiewicz OP.
-It's program director is Dariusz Karłowicz.
+Its program director is Dariusz Karłowicz.
 Executive director is Joanna Paciorek.

 The Institute conducts postgraduate, interdisciplinary theological and philosophical studies and implements scientific, cultural and publishing projects.
 Since the very beginning, it has been cooperating with specialists from various research and academic centres such as sister Helen Alford OP, Rémi Brague, Fr.
 Jarosław Krupczak OP and George Weigel.